 I had hoped that an increase in Biblical knowledge would benefit my spiritual growth, but it was only a dead end.
-Growing prideful in knowledge, I realized my heart remained unchanged.
-I realized my soul could not be satisfied with more information, so I returned to the simple pursuit of experiencing Him.
+Growing prideful in understanding, I realized my heart remained unchanged.
+I realized my soul could not be satisfied with more information, so I returned to the pure pursuit of experiencing Him.

 I am not implying that Biblical ignorance is the key to relational bliss with Jesus.
 No, I’m only saying that we need to experience frequent visitations with Jesus along in addition to the discipline of studying His Word.
 He lived out his relationship with the Father before his disciples and invited them into His connection.
 (John 17:22)

 - Set a time to meet with Jesus and keep it.
-Don’t meet with Him out of a sense of guilt-driven duty.
+Don’t approach Him out of a sense of guilt-driven duty.
 Meet with him because you want to meet with Him.

-- If you use your phone to read you Bible, begin by setting it to airplane mode.
+- If you use your phone to read your Bible, begin by setting it to airplane mode.
 If you don’t use your phone, then silence it to avoid distractions.

 - If reminders start popping up in your thoughts, have a notepad nearby and write them down.
 You can tend to them later.
 Sometimes God reminds us of things we need to take care of as He is taking care of us.
 (Advice from Joyce Myers).